IRL2/nanover-docs/source/concepts/applications.rst

 application) allows users to choose a frame interval, an integer that specifies the number of simulation steps to be performed by the physics engine between each published frame.
 This can take an integer value :math:`n_{\text{f}} \geq 1`, and by default is set to 5 in the iMD application.
-The frame interval enables a balance to be struck between the accuracy of the numerical integration of the equations of motion in the physics engine and the usability of the application for watching the molecular simulation progress in real-time.
+The frame interval offers an alternative to longer (and hence less accurate) simulation time steps by allowing several shorter simulation steps to run between each frame published to clients, for cases where you want to tune the relationship between simulation time and real-time during visualisation and interaction.

 In the iMD application, clients can apply forces to the molecular simulation in real-time.
 In order for any client connecting to a server to gain all of the